naumz/r-codes/README.md

 2. variable_selection.R - Code to demonstrate various types of variable selection in regression lm/glm/gam

 3. trend_seasonality.R - Example code to demonstrate de-trending and de-seasoning of a time series followed by a simple prediction model

-4. classification_models.R - An exhaustive list of implementations of classification models.